CS340-21/oss/jmoor147.md

-Issue #974 seems to be inactive.
+Issue #974 (pub.mod) seems to be inactive.
 The most recent modification/contribution was 6 months ago.
 With much of the contributions being much older than that.
+Not completely sure what the project is, the readme has very little information.
+From the given readme it seems they are trying to port something from BlitzMax.
-Issue #19 I believe is still active and looks to be accepting contributions.
-Most recent contribution was two weeks ago and there is some information about how/what to contribute.
+Issue #19 (1Engine) I believe is still active and looks to be accepting contributions.
+The most recent contribution was two weeks ago and there is some information about how/what to contribute.
+This project is a game engine for creating simple 2d games and possibly even 3d games.